redhat-openstack/website/source/networking/floating-ip-range.html.md

 3.  nova floating-ip-bulk-create CORRECT-RANGE (in the above example, this would be 192.168.1.56/29)
 4.  nova-manage floating list (to see your new list of floating IPs)

+**With Neutron:**

-With Neutron, no floating IPs are created by default.
+No floating IPs are created by default.
 You must first create a public network and subnet, defining the IP address range for floating IPs at that time.

 1.  source /root/keystonerc_admin
 2.  quantum net-create public --router:external=True